share this post

 • Blend at high speed for 45 seconds to 1 minute, stop the blender and taste your smoothie.

 • Adjust the texture and sweetness if desired.
-If you like your smoothie sweeter, add extra erythritol or a few vanilla stevia drops.
+If you like your smoothie sweeter, add extra sweetener.
 You can also add 2 or 3 extra ice cubes to thicken your smoothie.

 • Blend again until smooth and serve immediately.